Mark Coleman: Return to UFC (2008–2010)

 At UFC 82, Mark Coleman was inducted into the UFC Hall of Fame, making him the 5th inductee.
 Coleman announced that he was not retiring and would return to the octagon to fight Brock Lesnar on August 9 in Minneapolis at UFC 87.
 However, Coleman injured his knee while training, and was forced to pull out of the event.
 Heath Herring replaced Coleman for the fight.

+Coleman faced Maurício Rua in a rematch in their first bout in the UFC at UFC 93 and lost by technical knockout as a result of punches late in the third round.
+This fight earned him a $40,000 Fight of the Night award.

 At UFC 109, Coleman faced fellow UFC Hall of Famer Randy Couture, after originally being scheduled to meet at UFC 17 in 1998 twelve years prior, in which an injury forced Couture to drop out of the fight.
 Coleman went on record, multiple times during the build-up for the fight, in which he claimed this was his dream bout.
 After being outboxed on the feet, Coleman was taken down and defeated shortly after by (Rear Naked Choke) at 1:09 in round 2.
 The bout marked the first time two UFC Hall of Fame inductees had fought.

 Following Coleman's loss to Couture in the main event of UFC 109, his sixth loss in his last 10 fights, he was released by the promotion.